BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 Remember, ``dur`` influences the scheduler of our musical events.
 We can see the effect if we play a stream of events.

-## Playing Pbinds
+## Composing with Pattern

-Let us have a look.
+Let us have a look at a first, very simple composition.
+We finally make use of [Pbind](https://doc.sccode.org/Classes/Pbind.html) to construct a *discreate musical event simulation*.

 ```isc
 (